kburnik/php_codebase/README.md

 To build a library is in essence to copy the source files into an output directory, preserving the path structure and not modifying any code.

-### PHP executable
+### PHP binary

-A PHP executable is a single script file which executes PHP code, meaning it takes inputs and produces outputs.
+A PHP binary is a single script file which executes PHP code, meaning it takes inputs and produces outputs.
 An executable may depend on PHP libraries.
 The main file should have a `function main($args) {}` and this is considered the entry point method.